How to come up with a business name

 Use the tools, tips and resources we’ve included in this post and seek creative input from other members of your team, or people in your social circles if you’re working alone, to come up with names you’re truly happy with.
 Then follow the steps to make that name official.

-If you choose to proceed with the limited company structure, register your business for free with Tide.
-We’ll pay the £12 incorporation fee for you.
+If you choose to proceed with the limited company structure, register your business with Tide for £14.99.
 You’ll also get a free business bank account so you can manage your business finances more efficiently.

 Photo by You X Ventures, published on Unsplash